 Family members are also welcome to attend, but must have a ticket to enter the stadium.
-For information on registering for the cane toss events, please contact Kimberly (Frank) Raether.
+For information on registering for the cane toss events, please contact Kimberly Raether.

 Game Day Information

-Game Day Instructions:
+Game Day Information:

-- The barbecue will begin at 12:00 noon in the Atrium.
+3. The tailgate will begin at 8:30 a.m. in the atrium.

-- Students who will be using their own student ticket must leave at 1:15 p.m. in order to make it to the stadium and enter through the student gate and then make your way over to Gate 4 to meet the rest of the group.
+4. Students using their own student tickets must leave for the stadium at 9:55 a.m., enter through the student gate, and make their way over to Section L inside Gate 4 to meet the rest of the group.